DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

       **ADDRESS, SUBADDRESS** - The two part address of the turnout.
 See this formula for how the address, subaddress pair is calculated. (addresses 0-511, subaddresses 0-3)
       **THROW** - False or a "0" is unthrown.
 True or "1" is thrown.

+ ``<+X>`` Pluse sign and upper case X : A special case WiFi command for Engineers to force the CS into "WiFi Connected" mode so that it processes commands from a WiFi board.
+This is for when users override our network startup and enter their own <+COMMAND> AT commands.

  ``<Z>`` Upper Case Z : Lists all defined output pins

   .. code-block:: none